Barry-dE/Barry-dE/README.md

 I love to [write](https://hashnode.com/@pipScript),  and code.

-I'm trying to embrace constant learning, and growing.
 I'm currently working towards becoming a better version of myself.

 - 😄 Pronouns: He/Him
-- 🌱 I’m currently taking a deep dive into DevOps and Web Animation (OGL and Three.js).
+- 🌱 I’m currently taking a deep dive into DevOps, Security, and Web Animation (OGL and Three.js).
 - 💬 Ask me about Javascript, DevOps, Technical Writing, and Cooking.😉
 - ⚡ Open Source(r).
 - 💻 Open to remote opportunities